 Young children vaccination2

-For children born after May 2015 the vaccines offered by the NHS help protect against the most common types of meningitis.
+Young children are offered a number of vaccinations on the NHS to protect against most types of meningitis.

 Young baby lying on a changing mat smiling